-On the other hand, Protocol 4.5 requires multiple rounds.
-Assume that we use 42 rounds: this provides an acceptable level of soundness, with a cheat probability of $\left(\frac{1}{2}\right)^{-42} \approx 2.3 \times 10^{-13}$.
-Additionally, assume that there are 10 regions to verify.
-Each round then requires ten Paillier ciphertexts alongside ten proofs of zero.
-This results in a proof size of ~1.7MB.
-Whilst this is still within current memory limitations, the network cost is extreme; and this value may exceed what can be reasonably operated on within a processor's cache.
+The non-interactive Protocol 2.3.1 requires multiple rounds.
+Assume that we use 48 rounds: this provides a good level of soundness, with a cheat probability of $\left(\frac{1}{2}\right)^{-48} \approx 3.6 \times 10^{-15}$.
+Additionally, assume that there are five regions to verify.
+Each prover round then requires five Paillier ciphertexts, and each verifier round five non-interactive proofs of zero plus some negligible amount of additional storage for the bijection.
+This results in a proof size of $(10N + 10N) \times 48 = 960N$.
+For key size N = 2048, this is 240kB.
+This is a fairly reasonable size for memory and network, but this value may exceed what can be placed within a processor's cache, leading to potential slowdown during verification.

 This could be overcome by reducing the number of rounds, which comes at the cost of increasing the probability of cheating.
 In a protocol designed to only facilitate a single game session, this may be acceptable to the parties involved.
-For example, reducing the number of rounds to 19 will increase the chance of cheating to $\left(\frac{1}{2}\right)^{-19} \approx 1.9 \times 10^{-6}$, but the size would reduce considerably to ~770kB.
+For example, reducing the number of rounds to 24 will increase the chance of cheating to $\left(\frac{1}{2}\right)^{-24} \approx 6.0 \times 10^{-8}$, but the size would reduce by approximately half.

 This is all in an ideal situation without compression or signatures: in the implementation presented, the serialisation of a ciphertext is larger than this, since it serialises to a string of the hexadecimal representation and includes a digital signature for authenticity.
+In JavaScript, encoding a byte string as hexadecimal should yield approximately a four times increase in size, as one byte uses two hexadecimal characters, which are encoded as UTF-16.
+Results for this are shown in Table 3.3.
+Some potential solutions are discussed here.